Last Updated on

 Binoculars obviously have dual tubes that allows for two eyepieces and two objective lenses that can provide a better depth and distance perception.
 Bioculars have two eyepieces and one objective lens that can be easier to use and is slightly cheaper than binoculars.

-Essentially, both types of thermal optics do the same job and relay that information back to you through two eyepieces unlike monoculars.
+Essentially, both types of thermal night vision optics do the same job and relay that information back to you through two eyepieces unlike monoculars.
 It may be a matter of preference, budget, or configuration that swings you in one direction versus the other.

 There are very few thermal binoculars with true 1x magnification as most of them have mid-range optical magnification and digital power for zoom capabilities.
 What’s the difference between optical and digital magnification?